LOON ORGANICS CSA SHARES

 WORK SHARE OPPORTUNITY

 No work on the farm is required of members.
-We do offer limited work share opportunities--please call or e-mail us about our 2017 workshare positions.
+We do offer limited work share opportunities--please call or e-mail us about our 2018 workshare positions.
 A work share requires 4-5 hours of work/week on Monday morning in exchange for your CSA box.
 Workshares need to be able to work from approximately 8:30 a.m. - 12:30 p.m., on a consistent weekly basis, in all types of weather (that includes rain, snow, shine, and heat!).
 Workshares also need to be able to lift a minimum of 40 pounds and be able to perform manual labor weeding and harvesting tasks.
 We are only able to accomodate adults over 18 years of age.
 Please contact us if you're interested to set up an interview.

 WHAT IS A CSA FARM?

 CSA stands for Community Supported Agriculture and links the farmer to local community members who pay a sum upfront in exchange for a “share”—a weekly supply of fresh, in-season, certified organic vegetables.
 CSA members are directly involved with the farm and farmers, receiving weekly newsletters from the field, great recipes featuring each week’s produce, as well as other opportunities to visit and tour the farm, if desired.
 We think that the CSA relationship between farmer and member is especially rewarding and important.
 As farmers, we know that we have a market for our produce at a fair price, as well as having an early farm income to buy seeds and supplies.
 For the shareholder, they know exactly where their food is coming from and are guaranteed that it is fresh, local, and organically grown.
 There is a mutual commitment between the farmer and the eater: the farmer pledges to grow a variety of organic, high-quality crops for the members and the CSA members pledge to share the risk of farming (weather, pest, and disease) with the farmer.
 The CSA model also offers an opportunity to form a weekly connection between the farmer who grows the food and the members who eat and enjoy it!
 It puts a face on the produce, both for the farmers and the members.
 This mutual commitment and weekly connection makes the CSA relationship unlike any other venue for purchasing food.
 By belonging to a CSA you are actively participating and promoting good land stewardship and the simple but powerful act of local farmers growing good food.
 A note about risk: As a CSA member, you are sharing the risk of farming (i.e. weather/pests) along with the farmer.
 Every season poses different weather conditions and challenges, and it can reflect in the contents of our CSA boxes.
-However, we take our job of providing food to CSA members with the utmost seriousness and do our best to mitigate those risks by growing some crops in a protected hoophouse structure, as well as growing a diversity of crops that are resilient to different conditions.
+However, we take our job of providing food to CSA members with the utmost seriousness and do our best to mitigate those risks by growing some crops in a protected hoophouse structure, having sufficient irrigation available, as well as growing a diversity of crops that are resilient to different conditions.
 CSA members always get the best product we have first, before we sell it at the farmers market or to wholesale accounts.
 In the case of a complete crop failure of a very popular crop like tomatoes, we would do our best to obtain high-quality, organic product from another local farm to supplement our offerings.
 Questions?
 Comments?
 Want to join?
 E-mail us: firstname.lastname@example.org To find other CSA farms in your area, search: www.localharvest.org http://landstewardshipproject.org/stewardshipfood/csa